 Such projects must be targeted toward meeting the transportation needs of seniors and individuals with disabilities, although they may be used by the general public.
 It is not sufficient that seniors and individuals with disabilities are included (or assumed to be included) among the people who will benefit from the project.

-Valley Transit being the designated recipient will use the remaining operating funds toward their paratransit service.
+Valley Transit as the designated recipient can use operating funds toward services for elderly and disabled individuals.

 FUNDING CYCLE